rudberga/jetpack-connection-checker/README.md

 This is an early release and not fully tested in production environments.
 Many improvements are planned or in progress, such as:

 - Better error explanations and recovery suggestions
-- More precise handling of staging vs. production status
+- Improved UI
-- Optional debug logging and export
+- And more...

 ---